in2code-de/in2publish_core/Documentation/Use/Workflow/WorkflowModule.md

 ![Workflow module](_img/module_detail_workflow.png)

 Clicking on the workflow button will open the workflow menu.
-Clicking on the arrow within the workflow button will publish the page to live system.
+Clicking on the arrow within the workflow button will publish the page to production system.

 ![Workflow button](_img/icon_workflow.png)